wsu-csc-capstone/wsu-csc-capstone.github.io/_docs/images/index.md

 inmenu: true
 ---

-Here are some images taken throughout a semester.
-During the semester, there are presentations from clients, industry experts, instructors, and the students themselves.
-Student are required to make many professional presentations for all of their deliverables.
+Here are some images taken throughout a semester where there are presentations from clients, industry experts, instructors, and the students themselves.
+Students are required to make many professional presentations for all of their deliverables.

 #### Client Presenting Project Idea to Class